 - Use of nicotine may increase the risk of severe side effects with Migergot suppositories.
 Talk to you doctor before using Migergot suppositories if you smoke or use any other kind of nicotine.

 - Use Migergot suppositories with extreme caution in CHILDREN.
 Safety and effectiveness have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: Do not use Migergot suppositories if you are pregnant.
 If you suspect that you could be pregnant, contact your doctor immediately.
 Migergot suppositories should not be used during labor and delivery.
-Migergot suppositories is excreted in breast milk.
+Migergot suppositories are excreted in breast milk.
 If you are or will be breast-feeding while you are using Migergot suppositories, check with your doctor or pharmacist to discuss the risks to your baby.

 When used for long periods of time or at high doses, some people develop a need to continue taking Migergot suppositories.
 This is known as DEPENDENCE or addiction.
 It is important that you take Migergot suppositories as instructed by your doctor.
-Migergot suppositories is not for long-term daily use.
+Migergot suppositories are not for long-term daily use.

 Possible side effects of Migergot suppositories:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome: